Finitely presented simple groups and measure equivalence: Sphericity and cohomological finiteness

 \begin{prop} A $9$-spherical irreducible Coxeter group is either finite or affine. \end{prop}

-\begin{proof} Call $W$ the Coxeter group in question, its Coxeter diagram is connected by irreducibility.
-The proof consists on ruling out all possibilities by looking at the classification of finite and affine Coxeter groups.
+\begin{proof} The proof consists of ruling out all possibilities by looking at the classification of finite and affine Coxeter groups.
 More precisely, we look at two families of integers: the valencies of vertices of the Coxeter diagram as a graph and the labelling of edges of the diagram.

+Let $(W,S)$ be a $9$-spherical irreducible Coxeter system such that $|S| \geq 9$.
+Its Coxeter diagram is connected by irreducibility.
 If the valency of every vertex of the diagram is $\leq 2$, then the Coxeter diagram of $W$ without labelling is of type $A_n$ or $\Tilde{A}_n$ with $n \geq 9$.
 If we label edges of a diagram of type $A_n$ by numbers $\geq 4$, the $5$-sphericity of $W$ rules out all possibilities, except having extremal edges labelled by $4$: the possible diagrams for $W$ are $A_n$, $B_n = C_n$ or $\Tilde{C}_n$.
 If we label an edge of a diagram of type $\Tilde{A}_n$ by a number $\geq 4$, the associated group is not $5$-spherical, hence the only possibility for $W$ in this case is to have a diagram of type $\Tilde{A}_n$.

 If not, there exists a vertex $y$ of valency $\geq 3$.
 The valency of $y$ cannot be $\geq 4$ since this would give directly an infinite subgroup of rank 5.
 Frow now on $y$ has valency 3.
 Call $y_1, y_2$ and $y_3$ the three neighbors of $y$.
 None of these vertices can have valency $\geq 3$ since this would give rise to an infinite subgroup of rank 6.
 The three neighbors cannot have valency $\geq 2$ simultaneously since the Coxeter graph would contain a subgraph of type $\Tilde{E}_6$ that corresponds to an infinite subgroup of rank 7.
 Thus we can suppose $y_3$ has valency 1.